 We start cycling from our hotel in Tam Coc for a flat ride to Hoa Lu, the ancient capital of the Dinh and Ly dynasties 1,000 years ago.
 The route is stunning as you pass green rice fields amongst surreal karst mountains.
 After a stop to visit Dinh Le Temple, built in the shape of a Chinese character in the 17th century, we continue pedalling along the Hoang Long River through some impressive landscape.
 The first 35 km are flat and then we'll have some small climbs up to the park, but they are all short.
 Upon arrival at Cuc Phuong, Vietnam's largest national park, we visit the Endangered Primate Rescue Centre, where a wide variety of native monkeys and gibbons, including critically endangered langurs, were saved from wildlife smugglers and are being rehabilitated to return to the wild.

 After breakfast, we transfer into Cuc Phuong Park for a look at the awe-inspiring natural beauty preserved here.
 We then cycle out of the park under a cathedral of great trees, emerging into the local farm country.
-After lunch, we transfer to Lanh An, where we continue cycling on a small tarmac road with dramatic mountain scenery along the Buoi River.
-We cycle past local villages of Muong people and their fields of rice, corn, cassava, and sugarcane.
-Arrive in the hushed valley town of Mai Chau with plenty of time to enjoy a dip in the pool or the sunset view from your balcony at our elegant lodge.
-In addition to the majority Viet ethnic group, this region is also home to Hmong, Thai, Tay, Muong, Dao and Hoa people, and you will see their distinctive architecture, costumes, and handicrafts throughout.
+After lunch, we take a quick transfer to bypass a busy highway and continue cycling on a small tarmac road with dramatic mountain scenery along the Buoi River.
+We cycle past local villages of Muong people and their fields of rice, corn, cassava, and sugarcane until we call it a day upon approaching another main road and having pedaled nearly 100 km in total!
+A final one-hour drive takes over the Thung Khe Pass into the Mai Chau Valley, which feels like entering a different world, with a patchwork of lush rice paddies surrounded by forested, rolling hills.
+We spend the night at an elegant lodge nestled in the scenic valley.

-This morning, we will transfer 53 km to the border, where we'll be met by our Laos guides to prepare for the portion of our bicycle tour in Laos.
-We acquaint ourselves with our new bikes and start our ride to Vieng Xay.
-This is our biggest day of climbing, as we will reach an elevation of 1,000 m over several sustained climbs.
-The scenery is fabulous on these roads that pass along streams and through karst landscapes interspersed with rice paddies.
+This morning, we will transfer around 1.5 hours to the remote border of Na Meo and say farewell to Vietnam.
+After completing immigration formalities we'll be met by our Lao guides and start the next chapter of our journey.
+We are welcomed to Laos – mainland Southeast Asia’s most mountainous country – with a fair bit of climbing reaching an elevation of nearly 1,000 m ASL over one sustained and several shorter ascents.
+The scenery along the road is fabulous, passing streams and through karst landscapes interspersed with rice paddies.
 Our destination today is historic Vieng Xai, once the war-time headquarters of Laos’ communists, famous for its remarkable landscape of karst limestones honeycombed with caves that were used as shelter during the relentless bombing raids.
-Along the way, we’ll see a number of historic caves, including the Lao-Cuban Hospital Cave.
+We will save our exploration for the following morning and retire to a local guesthouse for the evening.
+Accommodation options here are limited so be prepared for basic room and board.

-After breakfast, we head to the Vieng Xai Caves Visitor Centre to learn about the geology of the region and embark on an audio tour.
+After breakfast, we cycle to the Vieng Xai Caves Visitor Centre to learn about the geology of the region and embark on an audio tour.
 The Vieng Xai Caves are an extensive network of caves in limestone mountains.
 Four hundred and eighty of these caves were used by the Communist Party army to shelter from American air raids during the Second Indochina War, also known as the Vietnam War or the American War, depending on who is recounting the history.
 We use our bikes to get from cave to cave and then walk through caves while listening to the commentary and audio effects.
-After lunch, we get back on the saddle and cycle to Xam Neua, Houaphanh’s provincial capital, through a number of traditional ethnic villages.
+After lunch, we cycle around 25 km on the provincial road to the town of Xam Nuea, passing past a number of traditional ethnic villages and conquering a steep, 4 km climb.

 After breakfast, boats will float us back to Ban Sonkhoua, where we get on our bikes to start riding again.
 Today is all about magnificent downhills (though of course there is some significant climbing included, as well)!
 Our first spectacular descent will bring us to lunch on the Nam Nern riverbank in Ban Sop Lao.
 After lunch, we transfer to Ban Souanmon, from which we’ll cycle through the mountains towards our second outstanding descent onto the Xieng Khouang Plateau.
-The day ends at Ban Xang Hot Springs, where we’ll be staying the night in hotel perfectly placed beside the springs in this scenic jungle landscape.
+The day ends at Ban Xang Hot Springs, where we’ll be staying the night in a hotel perfectly placed beside the springs to soothe your muscles and relax.

 We cycle to visit the mysterious prehistoric Plain of Jars and learn the many theories as to their origins.
 We start with a visit to Site 1, where there are also many visible bomb craters, and continue to Site 2, where the jars are set up on a hillside.
 We have lunch at Site 2, and then you have the option of cycling the 20 km back to town or taking the bus.
 You have the afternoon free to visit the MAG Office-UXO Visitor Information Centre to watch their movie for a fascinating insight into the legacy of the war that devastated this remote region.
 There are numerous restaurants in town, and you can choose which you prefer as dinner is on your own tonight.

-Today is a satisfying but relatively flat ride east across rolling terrain to Nongtang, a large natural lake surrounded by high limestone cliffs and rings of a temple, where we stop and walk around this body of water in its strange surroundings.
+Today is a satisfying but relatively flat ride east across rolling terrain to Nongtang, a natural lake surrounded by high limestone cliffs and rings of a temple, where we stop and walk around this body of water in its strange surroundings.
 Local legend has it that at the bottom of the lake, there is a village that was submerged by the gods as retribution for the killing of a forbidden deer.
 After lunch along the Nam Chat River, we have a gradual climb to finish off the ride.
-We then transfer the final 70 km to Phou Khoun.
-We arrive in time for you to enjoy the sunset and the stunning view from your guesthouse.
+We then transfer the final 70 km to Phou Khoun, a high-altitude junction town perched on a ridge with stunning views over the mountains and valleys beyond.
+We spend the night at a local guesthouse.
+Nights here can get chilly so make sure to bundle up!

 The final day of the tour in Laos consists of a leisurely bike ride to Pak Ou for a visit to the striking limestone Tham Ting and Tham Teung Caves, set in a cliff at the confluence of the Ou and Mekong rivers.
 The sacred caves are packed with thousands of Buddha images.
 On the cycle there, we stop at Ban Xang Hai, where you get to watch Lao rice wine production and do some sampling too!
 After lunch at Ban Pak Ou, we’ll be returning to Luang Prabang by boat.
-We return to town around 3 pm so you can prepare for your onward journey.
-Those looking to extend their trip can explore northern Laos, or head back to Vietnam to spend some time beachside at Nha Trang or riverside at Vang Vieng!
+We return to town by around 15:00 hrs.
+(03:00 PM) so you can prepare for your onward journey.
+Please let us know if you require assistance with post-tour hotel bookings or airport transfers.

 Disclaimer: The adventure cycling tours we operate often go beyond the beaten track, and the countries where we ride are not always predictable.
 Due to these reasons, it is occasionally necessary to reroute or update itineraries.
 Our guarantee is that we will not change a trip unless for safety or to improve it.
 Our listed hotels are always accurate at the time of writing, but should we have to change any hotel, it will always be for a similar or better one.